kutlwano10/CDV01_Career_Goals_Reflection_KUTRAM406_BCL2401_GroupC_Kutlwano-Ramotebele_CDV01/README.md

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
+      * I aim to make big Project with alot of database work and also cloud computing related projects

     - Consider additional skills, experiences, or qualifications needed.
+      * I want to pursue a DataScience Certification and Cloud Computing Certification

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

     - Identify potential obstacles or challenges in reaching your goals.
+      * I struggle alot in managing my time sometimes ,also trying to be consistant.
+      * Sometimes i get so stressed and depressed.
     - Consider strategies to overcome these challenges.
+      * I will put more effort and also be more committed and i want to start watching more content on Tech and Take a course of learning how to learn.
 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
+      * I want to take freelance Job
+      * i will create webs for The businesses in my community for free just to gain more expirience

     - Include networking, mentorship, or educational opportunities.

+      *I want to create relations with alot business and also always educate myself about tech .
+      * i want to teach kids in my community how to create games with coding.

 ### Submission